SmartArduino/gitnova.github.io/docs/Robot/FrameChassis/Wheel/MetalBearingWheel/MetalBearingWheel.md

 ![TwheelPiece](TwheelPiece.jpg)

-## 2.2 Install the copper coupling to connect the two wheelpiece.
+### 2.2 Install the copper coupling to connect the two wheelpiece

 At first, install the three copper couplings, as shown in the following picture.

 ![TwheelPiecei1](TwheelPiecei1.jpg)

-##2.3  Connecting another wheelpiece.
+### 2.3  Connecting another wheelpiece.

 When connect to two wheelpieces, please **align the location hole** when you install another wheelpiece.